danielsaidi/ListKit/README.md

 ## Getting started

 ListKit has a bunch of predefined view components, and native view extensions.
 Below are the most useful views.
-Please have a look at the online [documentation][Documentation], the source code previews, and the demo app for more examples.
+Please have a look at the online [documentation][Documentation] and the source code previews for more examples.

 ### List Button Group